These functions transform raw coordinates into point, line, polygon,

 one can be extracted using as_geos_type_id()

-(default to calling geos_type_id()
+(default to calling geos_type_id()).
+This is most

 usefully a character vector with the geometry type